kill9zombie/elixir_dojo/DOJO.md

 Mix is a tool to help create Elixir projects.
 It will create a skeleton project with a single passing test.
 It can also be extended and used to do things like hook into the [Hex](http://hex.pm) package management system to deal with dependancies.

-Create a new project with `mix new dojo` (where 'dojo' is the name of our project).

 Create a new project
 -------------------

+We can create a new project with 'mix new'.

 Try this: